 Carol Ekarious is author of Hobby Farm: Living Your Rural Dream for Pleasure and Profit (Hobby Farm Press; 2005).

 We do not currently offer shipping.
+Must be picked up here at the farm.
 Out of state customers will be responsible for the cost of any health certificates that may be required for interstate travel.

 Registered Gilts: $250.00